-Once you and your doctor make the choice to start Peritoneal Dialysis (PD) to treat End-Stage Renal Disease (ESRD), the changes can be overwhelming and emotional.
-It’s natural to have questions and feel anxious, but armed with proper knowledge and a strong network of support, you may find that PD can become part of your routine, allowing you to live a life on your schedule, doing the activities you love.
-The following guide is designed to help you understand and prepare for what you will go through while on PD and where to turn for help.
-If you have any questions about the information discussed in this guide or other topics not discussed, be sure to talk with your nurse or doctor about it.
+Once you and your doctor make the choice to start dialysis, it can be an overwhelming and emotional situation.
+Whether you choose Hemodialysis (HD) or Peritoneal Dialysis (PD), it’s natural to have questions and feel anxious.
+However, with proper knowledge and a strong network of support, you may find that your therapy can become part of your routine.
+The following guide is for patients who elect to do PD therapy.
+It is designed to help you understand the PD patient experience and where to turn if you need help.
+If you have any questions about the information discussed below or other topics, be sure to talk with your doctor or dialysis nurse.

 Preparing for PD